yi-ji/NeteaseMusicAbroad/README.md

 #### Linux

-Finally I chose to use `gsettings` tool provided by GNOME because root privilege won't be needed.
+Finally I chose `gsettings` tool provided by GNOME for redirecting traffics because root privilege won't be needed.
 `iptables` can also do the job:
 ```
 sudo sysctl -w net.ipv4.ip_forward=1
 sudo iptables -t nat -A OUTPUT -p tcp -d music.163.com -j REDIRECT --to-ports 32794
 ```
-but requires to fix redirection-modified headers. `TPROXY` instead of `REDIRECT` is actually built for this but we have another problem unsolved in our case: [How to let locally generated packets pass through PREROUTING chain?](https://unix.stackexchange.com/questions/469477/how-to-let-locally-generated-packets-pass-through-prerouting-chain)
+but requires to fix redirection-modified request headers.
+Target parameter `TPROXY` instead of `REDIRECT` is actually built for this, however we have another problem unsolved in our case: [How to let locally generated packets pass through PREROUTING chain?](https://unix.stackexchange.com/questions/469477/how-to-let-locally-generated-packets-pass-through-prerouting-chain)

 Part 2.
 Intercept, modify and redirect requests.